Why Kaiser Permanente employees might be on the verge of a strike

 In the case of Kaiser, one oddity about the approach is simply economics.
 Two-tier wage systems are often born of financial crisis, but Kaiser grew its membership by more than 590,000 patients over the past three years and has nearly $45 billion in cash reserves, according to the Alliance of Health Care Unions.
 It also returned $500 million in pandemic relief funding to the federal government in 2020 based on guidelines, eventually issued by the Trump administration, on whether to accept or return the money.

 “Clearly, the sky is not falling,” Carter says.
-“Not only that, but their flawed market wage survey didn’t even include Kaiser’s own competitors—it only included community-based hospitals and nursing homes.
+“Not only that, but their flawed market wage survey didn’t even include Kaiser’s own competitors—it included community-based hospitals and nursing homes.
 It was farcical.
 The agenda has nothing to do with cost cutting or savings.
 It has everything to do with cutting wages and benefits of the union and the Alliance, and dividing union members.”

 Union negotiators and Kaiser executives were scheduled to meet again on Friday, October 7.
 “We’re trying to be as hopeful as we can,” Denise Duncan says.
 “Our members have been very transparent, and we hope to be near a resolution by the end of October.
 But it’s been tough.
 Through everything that’s happened since 1997, never did we look at a two-tier wage system.”